ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 for the autoscaler sidecar container.
 These overrides should be specified in the standard [container resource spec format](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#resources).
-The default values are as indicated below:
+The default values are indicated below:
 ```
 resources:
   limits: